 The Industrial Relations Act 1984 provided for the establishment of a Tasmanian Industrial Commission with jurisdiction in both the public and private sectors of employment.
 The power of the Commission includes:

 - the conducting of hearings;

-- the convening of compulsory conferences for the purpose
+- the convening of compulsory conferences for the purpose of settling disputes;

 - the certification of industrial agreements;